Bitcoin rehearses recovery in V, altcoins soar up to 90% and more issues that will move the crypto market today

 Vitalik Buterin presents the future of Ethereum in new paper

-Ethereum co-founder Vitalik Buterin has published a new paper detailing the next steps for Ethereum 2.0, a new version of the technology that is yet to be released to everyone in 2022.
-He called the work “Endgame”, or “Play Final”, in free translation.
+Ethereum co-founder Vitalik Buterin has published a new paper in which he details the next steps for Ethereum 2.0, a new version of the technology that is yet to be released to everyone in 2022.
+He called the work “Endgame”, or “Endgame” , in free translation.

 In the text, the co-founder of the project explains how to increase scalability (growth capacity) without leaving aside disintermediation and resistance to censorship, seen as incompatible pillars in any decentralized protocol – when one improves, the other two are harmed.